 Erskine recognizes the right of students to demonstrate peaceably; however, demonstrations must be registered with the Office of Student Development prior to the event.
-The Vice President of Student Development and Chief of Police should be notified of any demonstration to ensure the safety of Erskine students and Erskine property.
+The Vice President for Student Success and Chief of Police should be notified of any demonstration to ensure the safety of Erskine students and Erskine property.